jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

   E    TypeError: unhashable type: 'list'

-I also change the list of exceptions encountered to include :doc:`TypeError`
+I also add the error to the list of exceptions encountered to include :doc:`TypeError`

 .. code-block:: python